Popular options are composite, wood, aluminum, and PVC.

 Cost: $9–$4 per linear foot

-Pressure-treated pine is almost always readily available in any local big box home store, so it’s one of the first go-to woods for most folks.
+Pressure-treated pine costs $15 to $25 per square foot and is almost always readily available in any local big box home store, so it’s one of the first go-to woods for most folks.

-While it may be readily available and not exactly an extravagance coming in at $10 to $12 per square foot, pressure-treated pine may not be the best option for building a deck.
+Pressure-treated pine may be a popular choice for wood decking, but it comes in toward the higher end of the price range and may not be the best option for building a deck.
 In fact, in comparison to all the types of wood we’ve looked at, pressure-treated pine decking typically only lasts about 10 to 15 years.

 If you’re leaning towards pressure-treated wood, you should also know that this type of wood is often infused with chemicals, like chromated arsenicals, that can release toxic fumes into the air if burned.